LyteNetworkIO/JunoShips/README.md

 In some situations, a server-client flow makes sense, and in others, two or more clients interacting may be best.

-Regardless of the flavor, a reliable Bitcoin-powered gameplay and state recording engine underpins it all.
+Regardless of the flavor, a reliable Bitcoin-powered gameplay and state recording and broadcasting engine underpins it all.

 ## Interoperability